raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

   //=> 23
 ```

 Use case two allows us to pass a non-function value as a default.
 We'll make a constructor function, and incorporate a `Proxy`.
 Note that JavaScript allows us to return something other than the object created from a constructor.
-That is ripe for abuse, but returning decorated instances form a constructor is perfectly cromulant.
+That is ripe for abuse, but returning decorated instances from a constructor is perfectly cromulant.

 ```javascript
 class Hash {